Nature and scope of function

 - maintaining public safety

-- considering victims’ interests, and providing access to restorative justice where appropriate
+- providing access where appropriate to restorative justice

 - providing access to rehabilitative and reintegrative support